Bira/octopus-carnival/_drafts/wir-mm-4e-destrachan.md

 Destrachans are another of those weird monsters who kinda come out of left field, but I think their 4e versions at least have a clear mechanical role.
-Their propensity to ally with other creatures gives you an excellent excuse to add some convenient ranged support to monster teams that lack it.
+Their propensity to ally with other creatures gives you an excellent excuse to add some convenient ranged support to monster teams that would otherwise lack it.